-Best ball is a great way to fill your fantasy football desires in the offseason without adding 20 new dynasty leagues every year.
+Now that most rookie drafts are in the rearview mirror, best ball is a great way to fill your fantasy football desires in the offseason.
+Furthermore, you can scratch the fantasy itch without adding 20 new dynasty leagues to your plate.
 However, they are also a great way to set your money on fire if you don’t understand how the game works.

-Like every other form of fantasy football, finding the best values throughout the draft is critical.
-So let’s look at the best value in each round of an 18-round Best Ball draft.
+Like every other form of fantasy football, it is critical to find the best values throughout the draft.
+So let’s look at the best value in each round of an 18-round best ball draft.

 The average draft position (ADP) used for this article comes from Underdog Fantasy.

 Round 1 – Dalvin Cook (RB – MIN): ADP 10.4

 Last season was a down one for Cook.
 The veteran running back averaged only 14.6 fantasy points per game last year, his lowest average since his sophomore season.
 However, Cook had over 1,150 rushing yards for the third straight season.
 He also averaged 4.7 yards per rushing attempt, matching his career average.
 The reason for Cook’s struggles was a lack of touchdowns.
 Cook had only six last season after scoring 29 rushing touchdowns the previous two years.
 With a new offensive-minded head coaching running the show in Minnesota, Cook could end the year as the overall RB1.

 Round 2 – Mike Evans (WR – TB): ADP 18.8